heapwolf/blog/src/markdown/cv.md

 ## Expertise
 Computer Science Research.
-Software Engineering: programming design and engineering, concurrent and distributed programming, metaprogramming, functional programming and ECMAScript (Javascript).
-Relational and Semi-stuctured data.
+Software Engineering: programming design and engineering, concurrent and distributed programming, metaprogramming, functional programming and ECMAScript (Javascript), relational and semi-stuctured data.

 ## Professional Experience

-### Software Engineer, Technical Lead, VP of Engineering at Voltra Co.
+### Software Engineer, VP of Engineering, Cofounder at Voltra Co.
 January 2016 - Present (2 years)

+Voltra Co. has a digital music store offering downloads and stream-to-own.
-Voltra Co. is a platform for artists to sell their music.
-Voltra Co. offers Stream-to-own.
-For music consumers this is a low-risk path to purchasing music.
-Voltra's desktop and mobile players sync so that listeners can stream their music from anywhere.
-It is the only ad-free, fully hi-res, cross-platform service.
-On this project I work with Electron, JavaScript, Node.js, C++, CSS3, HTML5, Stylus, Jade, Webpack, React, React-Native, and Amazon Web Services.
+For music consumers this means low-risk discovery with an easier path to purchasing.
+Voltra's desktop and mobile players sync so that listeners can stream all their music from anywhere.
+On this project I work with Electron, JavaScript, Node.js, C++, CSS3, HTML5, Webpack, React, React-Native, and Amazon Web Services.

 ### Engineer, Sr. Engineer, VP of Engineering at Now Secure
 November 2014 - January 2016 (1 year 3 months)

-Built engineering and security research teams.
-Coordinated engineering and research teams.
-Set technical goals, worked hands on on lots of projects.
-On this project I worked primarily with C, C++, JavaScript, Node.js, HTML5.
+Built and coordinated engineering and security research teams.
+Set technical goals, coded and managed several projects.
+I worked primarily with C++, JavaScript, HTML5, Node.js, REST and Electron.

 ### Engineer, CTO at Mic